-Mount Falcon will be fondly remembered by many for its lovable eccentricity under the previous owner, Connie Aldridge (whose late husband Major Robert Aldridge, a keen archaeologist, helped discover the Céidhe Fields) and it is now owned by the locally based Maloney brothers, who fell in love with it when visiting in 2002 and bought the estate when she retired.
+Mount Falcon will be fondly remembered by many for its lovable eccentricity under the previous owner, Connie Aldridge (whose late husband Major Robert Aldridge, a keen archaeologist, helped discover the Céidhe Fields) and it is now owned by the locally based Maloney brothers, who fell in love with it when visiting in 2002 and bought the estate when Connie retired.

-They have since been working on a multi-million euro building and refurbishment plan that included extending the original house and erecting a selection of luxurious courtyard houses and woodland lodges.
+They have since completed an extensive building and refurbishment plan that included extending the original house and building a number of luxurious courtyard houses and woodland lodges.

-Mount Falcon is now a 32 bedroom luxury hotel and it is a welcoming place, first seen in a series of ground floor drawing rooms and lounges with comfy sofas, open fires and coffee tables scattered with books and magazines about fishing, hunting and country life in general.
+Now a 32 bedroom luxury hotel, Mount Falcon is a welcoming place.
+A series of ground floor drawing rooms and lounges have comfy sofas and open fires, and coffee tables scattered with books and magazines about fishing, hunting and country life in general create a homely atmosphere.

 Accommodation includes six deluxe rooms on the upper floors of the original house (including two suites, the Wallpool and Connor’s Gap, which are named after famous pools on the Mount Falcon Fishery); they have been restored with pitch pine shutters and floors, original cornices and marble fireplaces whilst integrating all the modern comforts.

-The other rooms are new and spacious, with custom-designed furniture, television and radio, direct dial phone, personal safe and hairdryer as standard.
+The newer rooms are spacious, with custom-designed furniture, television and radio, direct dial phone, personal safe and hairdryer as standard.